-To ensure adequate service to the public, the Commission requires retail liquor stores to maintain convenient hours of operation:
+To ensure adequate service to the public, the Commission requires retail liquor stores to maintain convenient hours of opera-

-(1) All retail liquor stores must be open between the hours of 12 noon and 6 p.m.
-Retail liquor stores may not open earlier than 7 a.m. or close later than 10 p.m.

-(2) Retail liquor stores will be open a minimum of eight hours each day, except for the following:
+- (1) Except for Sundays and holidays, all retail liquor stores must be open between the hours of 12 noon and 6 p.m.
+Retail liquor stores may not open earlier than 7 a.m. or close later than 10 p.m. - (2) Except for Sundays and holidays, retail liquor stores will be open a minimum of eight hours each day. - (3) On Sundays or holidays, retail liquor stores may be open for any number of hours, but may not be open before 7 a.m. or after 10 p.m.
+Sunday and holiday openings are optional for Retail Sales Agents.